Immigration and Protection Tribunal: Jurisdiction

-A Refugee
+A refugee

 A person will be recognised as a refugee if they fulfil the definition of a refugee under the 1951 Convention Relating to the Status of Refugees as well as its 1967 Protocol.
 This is established in the Immigration Act 2009 and in accordance with New Zealand’s status as a party to both the Convention and the Protocol.

-Protected Person
+Protected person

 A person may seek to be recognised as a protected person in New Zealand under the 1984 Convention Against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment; the Convention Against Torture; or the 1966 International Covenant on Civil and Political Rights.
 This is established in the Immigration Act 2009 and in accordance with New Zealand’s status as a party to the aforementioned international agreements.

-Tribunal Process
+Tribunal process

-Notice of Appeal
+Notice of appeal

-Notice of Appeal or matter made to the IPT must be on one of the approved Tribunal forms (found on the Ministry of Justice website).
+Notice of appeal or matter made to the IPT must be on one of the approved tribunal forms.
 This form must be completed in English, signed by the claimant and filed in the IPT office in Auckland, along with all relevant materials.

-Notice of Hearing
+Notice of hearing

-Where an oral hearing is necessary, a Notice of Hearing will be sent to the claimant which will state the date, time and place of the hearing.
+Where an oral hearing is necessary, a notice of hearing i sent to the claimant which will state the date, time and place of the hearing.
 This notice will also detail the procedure for submitting further evidence.
 Any evidence that the claimant wishes to produce on appeal must be filed within 14 days before the hearing date.

 Appeals relating to residence class visas and humanitarian appeals against deportation are decided solely on the information and evidence provided, without an oral hearing being held.

-Oral Hearings
+Oral hearings

-Oral hearings will normally be conducted for refugee and protection status appeals, deportation appeals by residents/permanent residents, and for deportation appeals resulting from cancelled refugee and/or protection status persons (if involving a resident/permanent resident).
+Oral hearings are normally conducted for refugee and protection status appeals, deportation appeals by residents/permanent residents, and for deportation appeals resulting from cancelled refugee and/or protection status persons (if involving a resident/permanent resident).
 The IPT may allow an oral hearing in other cases at its absolute discretion.

-Hearings are open to the public, except where the appeal involves a claimant for refugee and protection status, a refugee or protected person, a person formerly recognised as a refugee or protected person and in certain other cases at the discretion of the Tribunal.
+Hearings are open to the public, except where the appeal involves a claimant for refugee and protection status, a refugee or protected person, a person formerly recognised as a refugee or protected person and in certain other cases at the discretion of the tribunal.

 A claimant can represent themselves, or be represented by a lawyer or licensed immigration adviser or person exempt from licensing under the Immigration Advisers Licensing Act 2007.
 Applications can be made for legal aid.

 The IPT may receive as evidence any statement, document, information or matter that may assist it in the proceedings, whether or not it would be admissible in a court of law.
 The hearings will be conducted in an investigative manner and a decision will be reached on the facts as found at the time of the appeal.